-- Compare options.
-As a small business owner, you’re used to doing your own research - look into the current market conditions or even search different spaces on our online platform.
+As a business owner, you’re used to doing your own research - look into the current market conditions or even search different spaces on our online platform.
 How do they compare to your current rate?
 Are you going to see an increase in rent?

-- Contemplate the cost to move.
+Think about the expense of moving.
 How is it going to affect your business both in the time spent and the actual moving costs?